carloshernangarrido/api_rest_swagger_template/README.md

-# api_rest_swagger_template
+# API REST Swagger Template

-API rest based on OpenAPI for CRUD operations in raw SQL.
+### API rest based on OpenAPI for CRUD operations in raw SQL.